dellelce/fbe/README.md

 # Function Based Encoding

-Any stream of bytes can be represented by a series of linear functions plus a "rest" function.
+Any stream of bytes can be represented by a series of functions plus a "rest" function.

 These functions and this document will follow an iterative development pattern.
-More details soon.